sdsdsdw/linked-blog-starter-md/eng/note.md

 I couldn't walk yet but, I wanted to go to Anna's house

 We couldn't ==to== understand each other, when we were kids

+---
+We are missing a couple of people.
+We're a couple of people short.